Marslanali/linux-perf-tools/README.md

 # linux-perf-tools
-Perf is a performance analyzing tool in Linux
+Perf is a performance analyzing tool in Linux.

 Perf (Linux profiling with performance counter) is powerful: it can instrument CPU performance counters, tracepoints, kprobes, and uprobes (dynamic tracing).
 It is capable of lightweight profiling.
 It is also included in the Linux kernel, under tools/perf, and is frequently updated and enhanced.